Smixi/python-outbox/README.md

 * Mapper: A mapper map a fetch item from a Source instance to a publishable type
 * Producer: A producer knows how link a source, publisher and mapper altogether
 * Runner: A runner will regularly run the producer steps to fetch and publish events.

+## Example:

+Code example incoming.
+An example using this library is available here at this time: https://github.com/Smixi/knative_journey

+# Documentation:

+Incomming.

+## TODO

+* Documentation
+* Examples
+* More implementation of Runner, Mapper and Publisher to support Celery/Redis, etc.